 Eat Your Rocks, Croc!: Dr. Glider’s Advice for Troubled Animals.
 Amardeep has this one and recommends it for ages 4 and above.
+She has shared inside pix here in the kbc fb group.
 Quoting her review:

 Does your child like to role play as a vet?
 Neil does it all day.
 This book seemed just right for him.
 Dr Glider, a vet, meets his different patients (he travels to different countries and terrains, using different equipment) and explains their problems to them, in the process teaching us about the animals (and some plants).So, when the croc has a terrible tummy ache, Dr Glider checks him up quickly and informs him that he hasn’t been eating his solid food – rocks.
 Since crocs cant chew their food well they need to swallow rocks to grind the food in their stomach, without which they get an upset stomach.
 And, crocs are not the only animals who swallow rocks!
 Read the book to find out which other animals swallow rocks.There are fifteen such patients with interesting problems, and Dr Glider provides them and us with fun and fact-filled solutions.There’s a lot to learn from this book, and children who thrive on facts will love it.
 It’s a huge hardbound book, with the text written in a very fun and engaging manner.If you wish to bring Dr Glider and the vet clinic home, do use the KBC amazon links to make your purchase and support this wonderful community.